claresudbery/clare-wiki-ably/pages/coding/tools/git.md

       - This to add your SSH private key to the ssh-agent and store your passphrase in the keychain: **ssh-add -K \~/.ssh/id\_rsa**

           - \!
-The -K option only works on local machine and not VM (because that’s Linux and not Mac), so remove it for VM
+The -K option is only for Mac: It only works on local machine and not VM (because that’s Linux and not Mac), so remove it for VM

       - Add the key to GitHub: